AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 >[!Missing]
 >Insert Fig. 2.13

-The figure above displays the ==dimensionless flow duration curve== (sometimes called exceedence plot) of daily discharge amounts for the Rhine, Meuse, Hupsel Brook and Rietholzbach.
+The figure above displays the **dimensionless flow duration curve** (sometimes called exceedence plot) of daily discharge amounts for the Rhine, Meuse, Hupsel Brook and Rietholzbach.
 We can obtain dimensionless flow duration curves by dividing daily discharges by the average discharge ($Q/Q_{ave}$), followed by plotting these values on the Y-axis.
 With the flow duration curve, we can determine the frequency of occurrence of certain characteristic discharges.

+>[!Important]
+>
-We can also determine the average daily discharge from these curves.
+>We can also determine the average daily discharge from these curves.
 In dimensionless flow duration curves, we can find this at $Q/Q_{ave}=1$.

 >[!Info]
 >For most rivers, the average daily discharge is exceeded about 30% of the time (about 100 days a year).
 Hence, the average daily discharge is actually a relatively high discharge